|Posted on October 3, 2017 at 9:00 AM||comments (0)|

 REUSING EGG CARTONS - FOR MOM'S BATH BOMBS

 Bath bombs are so easy to make that I wondered why I hadn't attempted these before.
 But I couldn't think of a way of packaging mine until I raided my recycling bin.
-I used those plastic eggshells from Easter as moulds to make the bath bombs and it was a no brainer to use the papier mache egg cartons from my recycling bin as the bath bomb containers .
+I found and reused plastic eggshells from Easter as moulds to make the bath bombs and it was a no brainer to use the papier mache egg cartons (also from my recycling bin) as the bath bomb containers .

 For a bath bomb how to, click here.